hettel/CaseStudy_kMeans/README.md

 1. A program calculating color reduced images by using the k-means algorithm

    Main class: `app.SimpleKMeans`
-2. A simpel http-server program, simulating an image upload server
+2. A simple http-server program, simulating an image upload server

    Main class: `server.ServerMain`

 ---

-Exercise Steps:
+Exercise steps:

 1. Decouple the k-means calculation from the JavaFX thread
 2. Changing the k-means algorithm so that Java-Streams are used